zelos-alpha/demeter/docs/source/quickstart.rst

                 self.buy(0.1, row_data.price)

-      runner.strategy = MyFirstStrategy()
+      actuator.strategy = MyFirstStrategy()

-Write a strategy is simple. you just have to inherit from :doc:`strategy <references/strategy>` class, and set it to runner.
+Write a strategy is simple. you just have to inherit from :doc:`strategy <references/strategy>` class, and set it to actuator.
 When back testing is running, if price is above 0.1 eth/usdc (Remember we have set usdc as base token, so price and buy/sell action is all based on eth), broker will buy 0.1eth